Physical origin of very-high-energy gamma rays from the low-luminosity active galactic nucleus NGC 4278 and implications for neutrino observations: Multiwavelength and multimessenger observations

 \subsection{Neutrino Observations}

-For this work, we perform an unbinned likelihood analysis, following the methodology of previous IceCube point-source searches ~\citep{https://doi.org/10.21234/cpkq-k003,2018,2022,2008APh....29..299B} to evaluate the significance of a potential neutrino signal originating from the direction of NGC 4278.
+For this work, we perform an unbinned likelihood analysis, {following the methodology used in previous IceCube point-source searches} ~\citep{https://doi.org/10.21234/cpkq-k003,2018,2022,2008APh....29..299B} to evaluate the significance of a potential neutrino signal originating from the direction of NGC 4278.
 Both time-integrated and time-dependent methods are employed to search for neutrino emission from the source.

-We mainly utilize a software \texttt{SkyLLH\footnote{https://icecube.github.io/skyllh/master/html/index.html}}, a Python-based tool to develop such analyses in a telescope-independent framework \citep{Bellenghi:20230u,Abbasi:2021s7,Wolf:2019Pu} to analysis IceCube's 10 year public data\citep{2018}.
-We use the time integration and time dependent methods to search the neutrino signal, respectively.
+We utilize the software \texttt{SkyLLH\footnote{https://icecube.github.io/skyllh/master/html/index.html}}, {a Python-based tool for developing} such analyses in a telescope-independent framework \citep{Bellenghi:20230u,Abbasi:2021s7,Wolf:2019Pu} {which we use to analyze IceCube’s 10-year public data}~\citep{2018}.
+We use the time-integration and time-dependent methods to search {for} neutrino signal, respectively.
 The results are summarized in Table~\ref{tab:llagn}.
 In the time-integrated analysis, although the best-fit value of $n_s = 11.4$ is obtained, the corresponding Test Statistic (TS) is negligibly small.
 This low TS indicates that the apparent excess is consistent with background fluctuations; thus, no significant neutrino signal is detected.
 As a reference, the time-integrated 90$\%$ sensitivity of IceCube with a spectral index of 2.0 is approximately $3.7\times10^{-13}\,\mathrm{TeV^{-1}s^{-1}cm^{-2}}$ at 1 TeV \citep{IceCube:2019cia}.
-For the time dependent method, we get an excess of neutrino events that is 2.0, corresponding to the TS of 8.2.
-The best-fit time was $56704\pm1.18$(MJD).
-However, it does not reach the level of a statistically significant detection.
-Then, we perform trials to search for the neutrino flux upper limit by injecting different numbers of neutrino excess events, leading to a neutrino upper limit flux that is about $8.0 \times 10^{-13}~ \rm{TeV^{-1}s^{-1}cm^{-2}}$ at 1 TeV.
+For the time dependent method, {we obtain an excess of 2.0 neutrino events}, corresponding to the TS of 8.2.
+The best-fit time is $56704.10\pm1.18$ (MJD).
+However, it does not reach the level of a statistically significant detection. {We perform trials to derive the upper limit on the neutrino flux by injecting different numbers of signal events.
+The neutrino spectrum is modeled with a simple power-law function, where $\Phi_0$ is the normalization at 1~TeV and $\Gamma$ is the spectral index: